spindlelabs/otto/README.md

 Next steps
 ----------

 Now that you've seen a working example, try deploying your own application with Otto.
+If you're not familiar with Puppet, read the [Puppet introduction](http://docs.puppetlabs.com/guides/introduction.html).
 Copy `modules/otto` into your Puppet modules directory, and modify the examples to fit your environment.
 Be sure to follow the application notes in `modules/otto/manifests/{app,init}.pp`.

 Known issues
 ------------